fercho-0109/-Embedded-system-Walking-machine/README.md

 At the heart of this system is the microcontroller STM32F411RET6, featuring an ARM Cortex-M architecture meticulously suited for embedded devices characterized by low power consumption.
 This choice ensures optimal performance and efficiency in line with the project's embedded systems focus.

-the system is completely programmed using REGISTERS.
+The project is completely programmed using REGISTERS.

 # Objectives
 The main objectives are: